kashing1999/notes/java.md

 Dog dog2 = (Dog) animal1;
 ```
 #### Downcasting
-- Casting an object to be a subclass
+- Casting an object into a subclass
 #### Upcasting
-- Casting an object to be a superclass
+- Casting an object into a superclass

-## instanceof
+## `instanceof`
 - Used to check if an object is an instance of a class
 ```java
 if (myObject instanceof Circle) {